 PLEASE NOTE: Only Art&Seek e-newsletter subscribers can win the Big Deal.
-If you are not a subscriber then take care of that first, then sign up below for your chance to win tickets to see the staged reading of Coriolanus at the AT&T Performing Arts Center.
+If you are not a subscriber then take care of that first, then sign up below for a chance to win four tickets to KXT’s Summer Cut Funtime Fest!

 PLEASE NOTE: Only Art&Seek e-newsletter subscribers can win the Big Deal.
-If you are not a subscriber then take care of that first, then sign up below for a chance to see Forth Worth Opera’s Silent Night.
+If you are not a subscriber then take care of that first, then sign up below for a chance to win a Boyhood promotional prize pack.